nicblunck/rustcakes.com/content/rustcakes.md

 years.
 When I made the switch to baking, I realised how therapeutic I find it, which helps when I spend so much time working and developing my process.

-Making unique cool shit is all I want to be doing, and one of the best things about being creative is sharing art.
+Making cool shit is all I want to be doing, and one of the best things about being creative is sharing art.
 If you have a skill and want to trade, drop me an email so we can talk.